christinakal/Web26Git/README.md

 ## This is a readme file

-My name is Christina Kaliora
+My name is Christina Kaliora and I'm from Greece